Tormak9970/Decky-QuickStart/README.md

 ## Good Practices
  - All custom styling rules should be wrapped in a scoping class with the name of your plugin in it
- - Use [Decky Frontend Lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) (DFL) where ever possible, to reduce maintenance required for your plugin
+ - Use [@decky/ui](https://github.com/SteamDeckHomebrew/decky-frontend-lib) where ever possible, to reduce maintenance required for your plugin
- - If you find new components, PR them to DFL so others can use them and they won't break in the future
+ - If you find new components, PR them to @decky/ui so others can use them and they won't break in the future
  - Notify users when errors occur in your plugin
  - Validate your settings after they are loaded on the frontend, sometimes weird things happen to your settings file, or users try to edit them by hand
  - Always define fallbacks for settings when loading them, and check for errors